express-validator/express-validator/docs/migration-guide.md

 id: migration
 title: Migration guide
 ---
-This tutorial guide your throught to one way to migrate your earlier version of express-validator to version 6.
+This tutorial guide your through to one way to migrate your earlier version of express-validator to version 6.

 ## Migration guide version <=5 to 6